 Idiot Hunter.
 Even the back of the video box had trouble with this (scroll back up and see if y’all don’t believe me).
 Rest assured, it’s a giant shaggy-carpet monster with hoses of some sort protruding from its head.
 It looks really bad (which of course means it’s awesome).
 The mostly-obscured illustration on the front cover looks better than the actual in-movie monster (dull surprise, I know).

 Much has been made of the “worst movie ever,” and from the screencaps of the monster alone it’s easy to see why The Creeping Terror frequently makes those lists, which I don’t disagree with.
-It is without a doubt one of the most inept movies ever made; I mean, even Manos: the Hands Of Fate was in color and had real continuous dialogue (even if it was dubbed in later, not unlike the small bits of actual speech found in this film), and as silly as Torgo was/is, he’s infinitely more believable than the slow-moving title character of The Creeping Terror.
-And, hollow victory, The Creeping Terror is better than the similarly-narrated and similarly-hated The Beast Of Yucca Flats.
-The Creeping Terror may be awful, but at least it doesn’t have a thick layer of ickiness covering it like Manos or Yucca.
-Just silliness.
+It is without a doubt one of the most inept movies ever made; I mean, even Manos: The Hands of Fate was in color and had real continuous dialogue (even if it was dubbed in later, not unlike the small bits of actual speech found in this film), and as silly as Torgo was/is, he’s infinitely more believable than the slow-moving title character of The Creeping Terror.
+And, hollow victory, The Creeping Terror is better than the similarly-narrated and similarly-hated The Beast Of Yucca Flats in my eyes.
+Kind of a wash, but whatever.

-As bad as it is, I’ve seen other movies that may technically be better but that I’ve enjoyed far, far less.
+Actually, for as bad as it is, I’ve seen other movies that may technically be better but I’ve enjoyed far, far less.
 I’ve seen early-1970s European horror films that have actually left me depressed.
 The Creeping Terror, though?
 It’s too goofy to take even remotely seriously.